Three Steps when Choosing Child Care

 - Inquire about staff turnover and how long the current caregivers have been involved with the program.

 - Is there a structured learning program available in addition to child care?

 - Is there a predictable routine that they use to guide their children through the day?
 What happens if a child doesn’t nap or nap well?

 - Does the staff have the training and knowledge for working with young children?

 - Is the program’s policy on discipline the same as yours?

 - Ask about supervision of children, hygiene, nutrition, and emergency procedures.
 Is there adequate security to protect your child and others?

 - Providers should welcome and encourage your participation.
 Look for providers who keep you informed through daily communication, newsletters and meetings.

-Once you’ve made a decision, call the provider and let them know you would like to enroll your child.
-Typically, a registration fee will be required, enrollment paperwork filled out and an agreed upon start date.
+Once you’ve made a decision choosing a child care provider, call the provider and let them know you would like to enroll your child.
+Typically, a registration fee will be required, enrollment paperwork will need to be filled out and a start date will need to be set.
 Remember that once your child begins care, you should continue to monitor your satisfaction with your choice.
 You can always change providers if needed.